For Immediate Release:

 This opportunity to build a facility dedicated to trades education is thanks to a gift of 60 acres adjacent to campus from Fauquier County to the Laurel Ridge Educational Foundation.
 The college has been leasing space for trades instruction at Vint Hill, but that site is not ideal for those needs, and the lease expires in 2022.

-With the new trades building, the college will be able to offer trades classes for the first time on the Fauquier Campus, and even begin a new carpentry program.
+With the new trades building the college will be able to offer trades classes for the first time on the Fauquier Campus.
 Other programs planned for the new 8,000-square-foot pre-engineered metal building include electrical, HVAC, plumbing and heavy equipment operator.

 “Providing career training and apprenticeships in the trades requires a custom-designed facility – we need flexible labs for hands-on learning, hard floors, high ceilings, state-of-the-art ventilation systems, multiple outlets and drop cords to accommodate the industrial and commercial training equipment, and more,” said Jeanian Clark, vice president of Workforce Solutions and Continuing Education.
 “That’s why this new building is such exciting news.
 And it couldn’t come at a better time.
 With the state’s investment in the G3, FastForward and Re-Employing Virginians (REV) initiatives, enrolling in skilled-trades programs and high-demand career pathways has never been more affordable for students.
 Our area businesses and industries need our trades graduates.”